tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 ## 1. Create the still

+Upload an image of the room you wish to create to chatGPT along with this prompt.

 **Prompt**

 > Create a 1:1 isometric cut-away render with photorealistic materials and lighting—keeping the asymmetric “doll-house” perspective while matching the real furniture, colors, and floor pattern from your room

+Pro tips:
+* Make sure the room is lit and light bulbs and lamps are off
+* Use wide lense